Jebmcw/-finance-automation-tools/README.md

-# Accounting Reconciliation & Reporting Suite
+# 📊 Accounting Reconciliation & Reporting Suite

-This is a modular Python project that simulates enterprise-level accounting reconciliation tasks using mock data.
-It targets the key issues faced by accounting teams (like at Weatherford), including manual reconciliations, poor variance visibility, and lack of automation.
+A modular Python project that simulates enterprise-level accounting reconciliation workflows using mock datasets.
+Designed to reduce manual effort, improve transparency, and build a strong foundation for future automation and AI integration.

 ---